-Comprehensive Plan Policy Consistency Analysis POLICY 2.102-A4: TIMING - The development of land shall be timed and staged in conjunction with the cost-effective and efficient provision of supporting community services which, at a minimum, shall require compliance with the Plan's Level of Service requirements and the County's concurrency management system.
-POLICY 2.102-A10: LOCATION CRITERIA - The following factors shall be taken into consideration when determining the appropriateness of establishing or expanding any land use or development area: a. nearness to incompatible land uses and future land uses, unless adequate buffering is provided, b. nearness to agriculture-production areas; c. distance from populated areas; d. economic issues, such as minimum population support and market-area radius (where applicable); e. adequacy of support facilities or adequacy of proposed facilities to be provided by the time of development, including, but are not limited to: 1. transportation facilities, including but not limited to, mass transit, sidewalks, trails and bikeways; 2.sanitary sewer and potable water service; 3. storm-water management; Development of this site at the maximum proposed density could be compatible, provided that there is a limiting of intensity and scale of the different types of residential uses.
-A Planned Development would be a viable option for the ultimate development of this property.
-4. solid waste collection and disposal; 5. fire protection with adequate response times, properly trained personnel, and proper fire-fighting equipment; 6. emergency medical service (EMS) provisions; and 7. other public safety features such as law enforcement; 8. schools and other educational facilities 9. parks, open spaces, civic areas and other community facilities, f. environmental factors, including, but not limited to: 1. environmental sensitivity of the property and adjacent property; 2. surface water features, including drainage patterns, basin characteristics, and flood hazards; 3. wetlands and primary aquifer recharge areas; 4. soil characteristics; 5. location of potable water supplies, private wells, public well fields; and 6. climatic conditions, including prevailing winds, when applicable.
+Comprehensive Plan Policy Consistency Analysis POLICY 2.102-A10: LOCATION CRITERIA - The following factors shall be taken into consideration when determining the appropriateness of establishing or expanding any land use or development area: a. nearness to incompatible land uses and future land uses, unless adequate buffering is provided, b. nearness to agriculture-production areas; c. distance from populated areas; d. economic issues, such as minimum population support and market-area radius (where applicable); e. adequacy of support facilities or adequacy of proposed facilities to be provided by the time of development, including, but are not limited to: 1. transportation facilities, including but not limited to, mass transit, sidewalks, trails and bikeways; 2.sanitary sewer and potable water service; 3. storm-water management; 4. solid waste collection and disposal; 5. fire protection with adequate response times, properly trained personnel, and proper fire-fighting equipment; 6. emergency medical service (EMS) provisions; and 7. other public safety features such as law enforcement; 8. schools and other educational facilities 9. parks, open spaces, civic areas and other community facilities, f. environmental factors, including, but not limited to: 1. environmental sensitivity of the property and adjacent property; 2. surface water features, including drainage patterns, basin characteristics, and flood hazards; 3. wetlands and primary aquifer recharge areas; 4. soil characteristics; 5. location of potable water supplies, private wells, public well fields; and 6. climatic conditions, including prevailing winds, when applicable.
+POLICY 2.119-A2: LOCATION CRITERIA - Residential land use categories shall be established throughout the County with consideration being given to the following criteria: a.
+Access to county-maintained roads or roads constructed to County standards. b.
+Proximity to Activity Centers.
+The site is next to Thornhill Road, a Countyc.
+Adequacy of water and sewage disposal systems (public maintained collector.
+Water service is located at and private). the site, but sewer service is / 2 mile away.
+Public safety facilities are adequate.
+There are limited d.
+Adequacy and response time for public safety services - recreation facilities, and environmental fire, police, and emergency medical service. development limitations exist on the site. e.
+Adequacy of recreation facilities. f.
+Proximity of incompatible land uses. g.
+Development limitations, and, h.
+Urban Sprawl Criteria set forth in POLICY 2.102-A10.